onc-healthit/lantern-back-end/endpointmanager/README.md

 ### Expected Endpoint Source Formatting

-The Endpoint Manager expects the format of an endpoint source list to be in the below format, unless one of the exceptions noted below.
+The Endpoint Manager expects the format of an endpoint source list to be in one of the formats below:

+Epic:
 ```
 {
   "Entries": [